Skyline Community Search over Edge-Attributed Bipartite Graphs: Expanding-based Algorithm

-\end{lemma} Algorithm~\ref{alg:algorithm8} combines the aforementioned recursive decomposition manner for solving the ESC search problem in three-dimensional attribute bipartite graphs, which initially creates an empty graph $G^*$ for each solution space.
-Subsequently, it iteratively adds a batch of edges to $G^*$ that meet the attribute value requirements of the solution space.
-The algorithm then calls Algorithm~\ref{alg:algorithm7} on $G^*$ to compute ESCs (lines 5-16).
-Following this, leveraging Lemma~\ref{lemma5}, it updates the solution space using the generated ESCs (line 17) and calculates $f_3$ for each solution space.
-This process iterates until all ESCs are identified (lines 18-22).
+As shown in Alg. \ref{alg:algorithm8}, we combine the aforementioned recursive decomposition manner for solving the ESC search problem in three-dimensional attribute bipartite graphs, which initially creates an empty graph $G^*$ for each solution space.
+Subsequently, it iteratively adds a batch of edges to $G^*$ that meet the significance requirements of the solution space.
+The algorithm then calls Algorithm peeling($d$=2) on $G^*$ to compute ESCs.
+Following this, leveraging Lemma~\ref{lemma5}, it updates the solution space using the generated ESCs and calculates $f_3$ for each solution space.
+This process iterates until all ESCs are identified.

-\begin{example} Continuing the exploration of the example presented in Fig~\ref{fig1}.
-Firstly, recalling Algorithm~\ref{alg:algorithm6}, we obtain the maximum $f_3=11$.
-Subsequently, all edges with $X_3^e>f_3$ are added to $G$, resulting in the subgraph depicted in Fig~\ref{fig3}(a).
-Applying Algorithm~\ref{alg:algorithm7} to this subgraph yields an ESC community (1, 2, 11), as illustrated in Fig~\ref{fig3}(b).
-We employ Lemma~\ref{lemma5}, obtaining two partitioned solution spaces, (0, 2) and (1, 0).
-Edges satisfying $\{X_1^e>0,X_2^e>2\}$ and $\{X_1^e>1,X_2^e>0\}$ are separately added to two empty graphs, forming the two subgraphs shown in Fig~\ref{fig3}(c) and (d).
-Subsequently, Algorithm~\ref{alg:algorithm6} is applied to each subgraph to obtain new $f_3$ values.
-This process is repeated until all ESCs are identified. \end{example}